Top 10 Biggest Reasons Why American Girl is in Decline

 The nurses there are specially trained to take the risks involved in fixing dolls.
 And without anyone properly skilled enough to fix the dolls, they stay in poor shape, meaning the prices for new dolls could climb at a brisk pace.
 It's a reminder we need to focus more on physical shopping like we used to.
 A world without brick-and-mortar stores of any kind isn't right.

 This was a huge reason for AG's decline.
 The Girl of the Year trend stopped including mini dolls.
 Many wanted the mini dolls even for GOTY, since they're much cheaper than the standard dolls.
-GOTY dolls only last for around a year (and rarely over 2 years).
+GOTY dolls only last for around a year and rarely over two years.

-Back then, you could simply walk into the bistros and cafes at the American Girl places.
+In the past, you could simply walk into the bistros and cafes at the American Girl places.
 All that changed when the lockdowns associated with COVID-19 restrictions came.
-Now the bistros and cafes are less accessible for being reservation-only like normal establishment restaurants, and this is even after the global COVID-19 restrictions were lifted.
+Now the bistros and cafes are less accessible for being reservation-only like regular restaurants, even after the global COVID-19 restrictions were lifted.

-In 2024, it was announced that the American Girl headquarters (where the original 3 dolls were made) would move to California by Spring to merge with Mattel headquarters.
+In 2024, it was announced that the American Girl headquarters, where the original three dolls were made, would move to California by spring to merge with Mattel headquarters.

 R.I.P. to the American Girl we originally knew.